 Our program believes it is vital to support our community and patients through service and advocacy.

-• Resident volunteer nights at Geraldine E. King Women’s Center making dinner together.
+Geraldine E. King Women’s Center Resident volunteer nights serving dinner together.

 Community Medicine Rotation A two-week rotation where residents work at safety-net community clinics in our area: